Capital Structure Bcom Notes

 FACTORS AFFECTING OR DETERMINING CAPITAL STRUCTURE

 (A) Internal Factors: 1.
 Nature and Size of a Firm, 2.
 Desire to Control the Business, 3.
 Purpose of Financing.
 4. Assets Structure, 5.
 Financial Leverage or Trading on Equity, 6.
 Cost of Capital.
 (B) External Factors: 1.
 Flotation Cost, 2.
 Nature and Kind of Investors, 3.
 Capital Market Conditions, 4.
 Statutory Restrictions.
 Optimum Capital Structure: The capital structure is said to be optimum when cost of capital is minimum and total value of the firm is maximum.
-Hence, in order to achieve the objective of maximisation of shareholder’s wealth, the financial manager should determine an optimum capital structure for the firm.
+(Capital Structure Bcom Notes) Hence, in order to achieve the objective of maximisation of shareholder’s wealth, the financial manager should determine an optimum capital structure for the firm.

 FEATURES OR QUALITIES OF OPTIMUM CAPITAL STRUCTURE

 An optimum or balanced capital structure must possess the following features: 1.
 Simplicity, 2.
 Flexibility, 3.
 Sufficient Liquidity.
 4. Minimum Cost of Capital, 5.
 Minimum Risk, 6.
 Maximum Profitability, 7.
 Maximum Control.
+(Capital Structure Bcom Notes)

 DECISIONS OF CAPITAL STRUCTURE